B.S., Chemistry | 1975

 Marty received his Bachelor’s degree, Cum Laude, from Colby College (1975) in Chemistry, and his J.D. from the University of Maine School of Law (1997).
 He began his career as a research chemist, and later worked in the field of land conservation.
 After attending law school in his early 40s, Marty was a Senior Planner with the Maine Land Use Regulation Commission, and then entered private practice of law.
 Taking care of his mother after the death of his father exposed him to elder law, which has been his focus since 2002.

-Marty founded the Maine Center for Elder Law, LLC in 2007, and served as its President and Managing Attorney for the first 10 years, prior to the Center’s merger with Perkins Thompson in September of 2019.
+Marty also practices with the firm’s Maine Center for Elder Law, which he founded in 2007, and served as its President and Managing Attorney for the first 10 years, prior to its merger with Perkins Thompson in September of 2019.

 Articles written by Marty have been published by the National Academy of Elder Law Attorneys, most recently “Private Loans and Reverse Mortgages in Medicaid and VA Pension Planning” published in the spring 2019 edition of NAELA News.

 Marty is active in ElderCounsel, LLC, the National Academy of Elder Law Attorneys, and the Elder Law Section of the Maine State Bar Association, which he has chaired or co-chaired several times since 2002.
 He is accredited by the Department of Veterans Affairs (Veterans Administration).

 © 2020 Perkins | Thompson.